Raku/6.d-prep/TODO/postponed-for-6.e.md

 ## Implement secure way of opening a path

+i.e. having a guarantee that `$fh` is open to a file in `/foo/bar/file-I-asked/` and not `/foo/bar/../../your-secrets.txt`.
+This idea originally started as simply a way of ensuring the opened file is guaranteed to be within a certain directory, but should explore all the security concerns with opening paths that are [partially] generated from user's input.

 ----

 There was a proposal for `.child-secure`, but it's likely not secure enough.